Ozgedp/My_repo/README.md

 to follow cities that is going to be visited.

-Functions starts with "visualise" names are created to apply to extend the implementation with functionality to visualize road maps.
+Functions starts with "visualise" names are created to apply to extend the implementation with functionality to. visualize road maps.
 To visualize the road map, it follows the way "A" in the coursework.
-After importing the best map from cities.py, it uses "TEXTUAL PRINTING" method to visualise the map.
+After importing the best map. from cities.py, it uses "TEXTUAL PRINTING" method to visualise the map.
 Here is an example of the output:
-     -159 -158 -157 -156 -155 -154 -153 -152 -151
+     -159 -158 -157 -156 -155 -154 -153 -152 -151.
        |    |    |    |    |    |    |    |    |
 59   - 1  - 3  -    -    -    -   -    -    -
        |    |    |    |    |    |    |    |    |